cfosprof/reading-notes/201/class-02.md

 # Class 2

 These topics matter because they're the basis of web development, and are key to understanding front end development.
+HTML makes up the basic structure of the page, css styles it, and JS interacts with it.

 ## Reading Objectives